 How to Amend Your Pasture Soil

-Because our soil is slightly acidic we use lime to alter the ph of the soil every few years.
-Generally, we do it about every 2 to 3 years in the early spring.
+Because our soil is slightly acidic we use lime to alter the pH of the soil every few years.
+Generally, we do it about every two to three years in the early spring.

 For pasture amendment, you'll do a top dressing method, because we're not going to disc up our field.

-We use a hand push broadcast spreader to evenly distribute the lime over the pasture.
-We don't have a tractor so this is a low-cost way to spread it out more efficiently than doing it by hand.
+We use a hand-push broadcast spreader to evenly distribute the lime over the pasture.
+If you don't have a tractor, this is a low-cost way to spread it out more efficiently than doing it by hand.